 - Participate in a specially designated section of Augustine and Culture Seminar (called ACS) built around the complex theme of freedom and virtue.

-- Live together in O’Dwyer Hall, and in some cases, Simpson Hall, on Villanova's Main Campus.
+- Live together in O’Dwyer Hall on Villanova's Main Campus.

 - Join the Freedom and Virtue faculty in events on and off campus designed to foster friendship and community.
 In the past, students have traveled with faculty to a variety of cultural and artistic venues, such as: The Metropolitan Museum of Art (New York City), The Lincoln Memorial and the Spy Museum (Washington, DC), and The Kimmel Center (Philadelphia) to explore underlying themes in the course.